Masterminds/sprig/README.md

 - date: Format a date, where a date is an integer type or a time.Time type, and format is a time.Format formatting string.
-- date_modify: Given a date, modify it with a duration: `date_modify "-1.5h" now`.
+- dateModify: Given a date, modify it with a duration: `date_modify "-1.5h" now`.
 If the duration doesn't parse, it returns the time unaltered.
 See `time.ParseDuration` for info on duration strings.
 - now: Current time.Time, for feeding into date-related functions.
+- htmlDate: Format a date for use in the value field of an HTML "date" form element.
+- dateInZone: Like date, but takes three arguments: format, timestamp, timezone.
+- htmlDateInZone: Like htmlDate, but takes two arguments: timestamp, timezone.

 ### String Functions